-- Representing Wolverine Trading Systems LLC in patent infringement/invalidity actions relating to claimed methods for automatically executing securities and derivatives trades.
+- Represented Wolverine Trading LLC and Wolverine Execution Systems LLC in patent infringement/invalidity actions relating to claimed methods for automatically executing securities and derivatives trades.

 - Represented Solo Cup Co. in successful defense of precedent-setting qui tam action for alleged false patent marking of products under 35 U.S.C. §292.

 - Represented OptionsXpress Holdings, Inc. in an infringement/invalidity action relating to patents claiming various electronic trading systems and methods.